 More in detail 1A2a includes combustion activities from the iron and steel sector as blast furnace cowpers, sinter plants and reheating furnaces.
 In 1990 there were four integrated iron and steel plants in Italy.
-In 2021, there is only one of the above-mentioned plants; oxygen steel production represents about 16.4% of the total production and the arc furnace steel the remaining 83.6% (FEDERACCIAI, several years).
-Currently, long products represent about 49.4% of steel production in Italy, flat products about 40.1%, and pipe the remaining 10.5%.
-Most of the flat production derives from the only integrated iron and steel plant while, in steel plants equipped with electric ovens almost all located in the northern regions, long products are predominantly produced (e.g. carbon steel, stainless steels) and seamless pipes (only one plant) (FEDERACCIAI, several years).
+In 2022, there is only one of the above-mentioned plants; oxygen steel production represents about 15.7% of the total production and the arc furnace steel the remaining 84.3% (FEDERACCIAI, several years).
+Also in 2022, Italy confirmed itself as the first European producer of cast steel from electric furnaces in absolute terms, contributing over 30% to the Union's electro-steel production, followed by Germany with 18.5% and Spain with 13.1% (FEDERACCIAI, several years).
+Currently, long products represent about 49.0% of steel production in Italy, flat products about 38.9%, and pipe the remaining 12.0%.
+Generally, the only integrated iron and steel plant is oriented towards flat production while, in steel plants equipped with electric ovens almost all located in the northern regions, long products are predominantly produced (e.g. carbon steel, stainless steels) and seamless pipes (only one plant) (FEDERACCIAI, several years).
 Dioxins, PCB, HCB, PAH, Cd and Pb emissions are estimated on the basis of country specific emission factors at activity level, especially referring to sinter plants production, as provided by the main national operators.
 In particular, HCB emissions come from sinter plant productions and the emission factor is from the 2006 EMEP/CORINAIR Guidebook and it is coherent with data provided by the main national operator, at least for past years.
 The update of HMs and POPs emission factors with last available data started in the 2022 submission.
 On the basis of data collected in the framework of the IPPC permits, emission factors from point sources (sinter plants and blast furnaces) have been updated for As, Ni, Pb, Se, Cu, Hg, Zn, in the case of blast furnace it was also possible to estimate the PM10 emission factor.
 Again, on the basis of the IPPC data, the emission factors of NO_x, SO_x and PM10 from reheating furnaces have been estimated.
 Emission factors derived from this survey on the IPPC permits have been applied since 2016.
 As regards Cd emissions, these refer to blast furnaces, sinter and reheating activities; emission factors are those reported by the main Italian plant and emissions have been revised since 2003 based on the last review process and of E-PRTR data.
 For Hg and the other HMs emission factors are from the IPPC Bref sectoral report (JRC, 2013) and/or EMEP/EEA Guidebook 2006.